wp-plugins/wiziapp-create-your-own-native-iphone-app/readme.txt

 = Can I use adsense for mobile App? =
 Yes, you can use adsense and enjoy all the revenues, WiziApp take no cut of your revenues nor do we share the ad space.

+= Can I Integrate my mobile App's stats with my google analytics account? = Yes, you can Add your Google analytics account id on the WiziApp plugin settings and we will embed within your mobile Apps, so all of your mobile App's stat will be displayed on your Google Analytics account.

 == Screenshots ==

 1. Customize your mobile App and make it your own